RoshanP19/-Analyzes-flight-delays-to-identify-peak-times-contributing-factors/README.md

-# -Analyzes-flight-delays-to-identify-peak-times-contributing-factors
-"To analyze flight delays effectively, identify peak times, and understand the contributing factors,"
+"Analyzes flight delays to identify peak times contributing factors" This project provides an interactive web application that analyzes flight delays to identify patterns, contributing factors, and peak times.
+The goal is to explore how delays vary across different airports and years, offering users valuable insights into the factors influencing flight schedules.